shivannis/xandr-docs-public/xandr-docs/articles/monetize/billing-faq.md

 buyers and sellers.
 We rely on this data as the single source of truth to bill and pay our clients.

-## Customer Account Information Updates
+## Customer account information updates

 ## How do I add or remove recipients from the invoice and statement distribution lists?